harry-dev-general/mbh/docs/SEPTEMBER_2025_IMPLEMENTATIONS.md

 # September 2025 Implementations - MBH Staff Portal

 ## Overview
-This document details all implementations and fixes completed during the September 8-9, 2025 development session for the MBH Staff Portal.
+This document details all implementations and fixes completed during September 2025 for the MBH Staff Portal, including sessions on September 8-9, 11, 15, and ongoing updates.

 ## Table of Contents
 1. [Availability Form Prefill Logic Fix](#1-availability-form-prefill-logic-fix)